 Let Network Radar monitor a scan and get live updates on changes in your network.
 All changes are logged.
 You may also want to receive notifications when a device enters or leaves your network.
 With the possibility to configure custom rules and actions you can do things such as sending a mail to yourself as soon as your server goes offline or play a sound when a FTP Server appears in your network.

-Organize your hosts in folders.
+Organise your hosts in folders.
 You want all your iPads in one folder?
 Just create a smart folders and let Network Radar do the work.
 By binding scans to networks, Network Radar always knows if a devices is reachable or not, making it easy to refresh or monitor a bunch of devices even from different networks.